quietfanatic/verdant-fang/log.md

 - Added sound effects for footsteps and stabbing.
 - Improved player control logic a bit.
 - Revised settings and state resource loading.
+- Planned work for tomorrow: Monster!
 #####2024-02-05 M
 - Some adjustments to player physics.
 - Add a simple monster.
 I say simple, but it shares almost all code with the player.
-Behavior is separated by a Mind interface, one of which reads the player's input and one of which controls monster AI.
+Behavior is separated by resource data and a Mind interface, which can either read keyboard input or do some basic AI.
+- Wasted some time trying to switch to libresprite and went back to GIMP.
 - Implement some basic physics around killing.
 - Sort draw commands by z, so you can dynamically decide which objects cover up which other objects.
+- Wasted a lot of time with collision bugs.
+Reworked collision system to support multiple hitboxes per resident to reduce the chances of this happening again.
+- Planned work for tomorrow: Blood!
+And maybe room transitions or music or more sound effects.